mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 }
 ```

-We were reusing the same state and updated individual properties - the state changes will be observed later on by the UI and used to render the specific components or execute additional logic.
+You were reusing the same state and updated individual properties - the state changes will be observed later on by the UI and used to render the specific components or execute additional logic.

-In the next step, we will handle the loading state in our UI!
+Next, you will handle the `ShapeState` in the UI layer, starting with the loading state!